JATOS/JATOS_docs/versioned_docs/version-3.8.1/Reference_and_JATOS_API/JATOS-API.md

 1. [Generate a token](JATOS-API.html#how-to-generate-a-token) in your local JATOS.
 (The JATOS API uses _personal access tokens_ with _bearer authentication_.)
 1. Copy your token
 1. Go to [petstore.swagger.io](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/JATOS/JATOS/api_token/jatos-api.yaml).
 You'll see all API endpoints and their descriptions.
-1. At the top of the swagger page, you'll find a green 'Authorize' button.
+1. At the top of the Swagger page, you'll find a green 'Authorize' button.
 Paste the JATOS token into _Authorize_ -> _Bearer Auth_.
 Don't forget to click on _Authorize_.
 1. Choose the server `http://localhost:9000` (probably already set)
 1. Try it out!
 (Click on each link to try the corresponding endpoint with pre-loaded defaults)